dean0x7d/pybinding/docs/tutorial/kpm.rst

 Conductivity
 ************

-The :meth:`~.KernelPolynomialMethod.calc_conductivity` method computes the conductivity as a function of chemical potential.
+The :meth:`.KPM.calc_conductivity` method computes the conductivity as a function of chemical potential.
 The implementation uses the Kubo-Bastin formula expanded in terms of Chebyshev polynomials, as described in https://doi.org/10.1103/PhysRevLett.114.116602.
 The following example calculates the conductivity tensor for the quantum Hall effect in graphene with a magnetic field:

 .. code-block:: python